 This dialogue will look at the issue of development and rulemaking on e-commerce, having MC11 as a possible target, with experts and select WTO delegates examining and discussing the nature of e-commerce-related rules, their different subtypes, and their interaction with development driven aspects and challenges at the implementation stage.
 It will also focus on the implementation/compliance of e-commerce related rules, and possible elements to be considered in a quid pro quo scheme between compliance and development.

-The meeting follows on from the E15 Engagement Day on the WTO and MC11, held on 26 September 2016, and forms part of a series of dialogues being organised over the course of the year to delve further into selected topics as they evolve.
+The meeting will follow on from the E15 Engagement Day on the WTO and MC11, held on 26 September 2016, as part of a series of dialogues to be organised over the course of the year to delve further into selected topics as they evolve.